 Crohn’s disease is a chronic disorder characterized by severe inflammation leading to ulceration of the interior of the intestines.
 It most often affects the lower part of the small intestine, but it can involve the entire digestive tract, from the mouth to the anus.

-Unlike ulcerative colitis, which affects the top two layers of tissue lining the intestines, the ulceration in Crohn’s disease involves all four layers of the intestinal wall.
+Unlike ulcerative colitis, which affects the top two layers of tissue lining the intestines, the ulceration in Crohn’s disease involves all four layers of the intestinal (Homeopathy Treatment for Intestinal) wall.
 When affected areas heal, scar tissue often narrows the passageway.

 In some cases, the bowel becomes partially or completely obstructed.
 When an area closes, one or more fistulas- abnormal passageways -may develop that join one part of the intestine to another, or even to another organ.